Men Against Fire: Analysis

 Verbruggen said that the ending, in which Stripe appears to come home to a beautiful house and fiancée, but then the house is seen to be empty and derelict, can be interpreted in different ways by the audience.
 Kirby suggested an interpretation where Stripe chooses to keep his memories, but enable the MASS system, so he knows his vision is a lie.
 Kelly opined that Stripe had his memories wiped and that the house being empty is seen only by the viewers, not by Stripe.
 Verbruggen questions whether any of the episode's events are real.
 Brooker called the ending "oblique", saying that he did not have an answer to what the ending meant.
 The ending was originally conceived of as a homecoming parade for the returning soldiers, which is revealed to not be real.

 "Men Against Fire" has been compared to other works of science fiction.
 Alex Mullane of Digital Spy and Charles Bramesco of Vulture made comparisons with the 1997 satirical film Starship Troopers, for the soldiers' "macho talk of ending the Roach menace" and the work's "thinly veiled commentary on the culture of virulence that warring nations have to cultivate".
 The episode was also described as the episode of Black Mirror most similar to The Twilight Zone, the anthology series which inspired it, for its focus on one simple parable.
 Liptak compared the episode's narrative of a soldier realising the damage he is inflicting and going through a personal crisis to the military-related works "Enemy Mine", a 1979 novella, and Captain America: The Winter Soldier, a 2014 film.

 A Den of Geek article compares several real-world technologies to features of the MASS tool.
-Applied Research Associates' product ARC4 is an augmented reality headset designed for soldiers, whilst Waverly Labs has an app and earpiece translation tool designed for conversation, and a product "iBand+" in development claims it will be able to induce lucid dreaming.
+Applied Research Associates' product ARC4 is an augmented reality headset designed for soldiers, whilst Waverly Labs has an app and earpiece translation tool designed for conversation, and a product in development claims it will be able to induce lucid dreaming.